 My name is Jada Johnson and I teach science here at McDowell High School.
 The 2019-2020 school year will be my 8th year in education.
 I began my career teaching 7th grade science at East McDowell Jr. High, and from there moved to West McDowell Jr. High, teaching 9th grade.
 I enjoyed working with the freshman so much that in 2014 I followed them up with the Freshman Academy and have been teaching at the high school ever since.

 I am originally from, and still reside in, Burke County.
 I graduated from UNC Asheville with a degree in Cell & Molecular Biology and a concentration in teaching Biology.
 I also have my licensure to teach 6th-12th grade comprehensive science.
-I have one daughter in the 9th grade at Freedom High.
+I have one daughter in the 10th grade here at MHS.

 I look forward to a wonderful year and will do everything I can to help students be successful.
 I have high expectations for my students and will do anything I can to help them achieve their goals and experience success in my classroom.
 I expect students will, in return, be active participants in class and in their own learning by being willing to do the work needed to master the skills and content.
 If a student feels that he/she is struggling, they are encouraged to schedule a time to come and work with me before or after school.
 If you are a parent and have any questions or concerns, please feel free to email at firstname.lastname@example.org